 The estimation of the defined benefit obligations is sensitive to the actuarial assumptions set out in the table above.
-The sensitivity analyses below have been determined based on reasonably possible changes of the assumptions occurring at the end of the reporting period, and assume for each change that the assumption analysed changes while all the other assumptions remain constant.
-The assumption in longevity, for example, assumes that life expectancy increases or decreases for men and women.
-In practice, this is unlikely to occur, and changes of the assumptions may be interrelated.
-The estimations in the sensitivity analysis have followed the accounting policies for the scheme, i.e. on an actuarial basis using the projected unit credit method.
-The methods and types of assumptions used in preparing the sensitivity analysis below did not change from those used in the previous period.
+The sensitivity analysis below has been determined based on reasonable possible changes of the assumptions occurring at the end of the reporting period and assumes for each change that the assumption analysed changes while all the other assumptions remain constant.

+The sensitivities regarding the principal assumptions used to measure the scheme obligations are set out below.